 \subsection{International trade data}

 In this subsection, we apply the proposed method to the international trade dataset that was studied in \cite{Westveld:Hoff:2011}.
 The dataset contains yearly international trade information among $n=58$ countries from 1981--2000.
 The original network is directed and weighted, in which each node corresponds to a country and for a given year, $\textrm{Trade}_{ij}$ indicates the amount of exports from country $i$ to country $j$; see \cite{Westveld:Hoff:2011} for details. \cite{Saldana:Yu:Feng:2017} revisited the dataset for the purpose of estimating the number of communities.
 Following \cite{Saldana:Yu:Feng:2017}, we focus on the international trade network in 1995 and transform the directed and weighted adjacency matrix to an undirected binary matrix.
-Specifically, let $W_{ij}=\textrm{Trade}_{ij} + \textrm{Trade}_{ji}$, and we set $A_{ij}=1$ if $W_{ij}\geq W_{0.5}$, and $A_{ij}=0$ otherwise, where $W_{0.5}$ denotes the 50th percentile of $\{W_{ij}\}_{1\leq i<j\leq n}$. \cite{Saldana:Yu:Feng:2017} used three different methods and identified three different numbers of communities, specifically, 3, 7 and 10 respectively.
-We use $T_n$ as the test statistic for the stochastic block model here and obtain $T_n =$ 1.76, 5.03 and 10.62 for $k_0=$3, 7 and 10, respectively (The membership vector $\widehat{\sigma}$ is obtained by spectral clustering).
-Since $t_{0.025}=-5.14$ and $t_{0.975}=4.82$ for the Gumbel distribution, we do not reject $H_0: k=3$ at the level of 0.05.
-As discussed in \cite{Saldana:Yu:Feng:2017}, $k=3$ indeed seems a reasonable choice for the number of communities, corresponding to countries with highest GDPs, industrialized European and Asian countries with medium-level GDPs, and developing countries in South America with the lowest GDPs.
+Specifically, let $W_{ij}=\textrm{Trade}_{ij} + \textrm{Trade}_{ji}$, and we set $A_{ij}=1$ if $W_{ij}\geq W_{0.5}$, and $A_{ij}=0$ otherwise, where $W_{0.5}$ denotes the 50th percentile of $\{W_{ij}\}_{1\leq i<j\leq n}$. \cite{Saldana:Yu:Feng:2017} used three different methods and identified three different numbers of communities, specifically, 3, 7 and 10 respectively. {Note due to the limited size of the network, some communities can be very small (e.g., less than 5 nodes).
+In that case, the augmentation procedure may not work well since the added community may have less than or equal to 2 nodes.
+We thus use $T_{n,\text{boot}}$ as the test statistic for the stochastic block model and obtain $T_{n,\text{boot}} =$ 44.28, 3.33 and 13.44 for $k_0=$3, 7 and 10, respectively.
+Since $t_{0.95}=3.41$ for the Gumbel distribution, we do not reject $H_0: k=7$ at the level of 0.05.} As discussed in \cite{Saldana:Yu:Feng:2017}, $k=7$ seems to be a reasonable choice for the number of communities, corresponding to countries with highest GDPs, industrialized European and Asian countries with medium-level GDPs, and developing countries in South America with the lowest GDPs.